zeenix/json-vs-bin/README.md

 - Binary formats now achieve significant size reduction (30-37% savings).
 - Bitcode is most compact at ~66% of JSON size.
+- Bincode achieves ~70% of JSON size.
 - Postcard achieves ~71% of JSON size.
-- Bincode achieves ~70% of JSON size.
-- CBOR achieves ~78% of JSON size.
 - BSON and D-Bus produce larger outputs than JSON (~121% and ~120% respectively).

 #### Vector-based Data (arrays of structs)